 Flames are never used near the skin and are not lit throughout the process of cupping, but rather are a means to create the heat that causes the suction within the small cups.
 Once the suction has occurred, the cups can be gently moved across the skin (often referred to as "gliding cupping”).
 The suction in the cups causes the skin and superficial muscle layer to be lightly drawn into the cup.
 Cupping is much like the inverse of massage - rather than applying pressure to muscles, it uses gentle pressure to pull them upward.
 For most patients, this is a particularly relaxing and relieving sensation.
 Once suctioned, the cups are generally left in place for about ten minutes while the patient relaxes.
 This is similar to the practice of Tui Na, a traditional Chinese medicine massage technique that targets acupuncture points as well as painful body parts, and is well known to provide relief through pressure.

 Generally, cupping is combined with acupuncture in one treatment, but it can also be used alone.
 The suction and negative pressure provided by cupping can loosen muscles, encourage blood flow, and sedate the nervous system (which makes it an excellent treatment for high blood pressure).
-Cupping is used to relieve back and neck pains, stiff muscles, anxiety, fatigue, migraines, rheumatism, and even cellulite.
+Cupping is used to relieve back and neck pains, stiff muscles, anxiety, fatigue, migraines, rheumatism, cellulite, and even the common cold.
 For weight loss and cellulite treatments, oil is first applied to the skin, and then the cups are moved up and down the surrounding area.
 Like acupuncture, cupping follows the lines of the meridians.
-There are five meridian lines on the back, and these are where the cups are usually placed.
-Using these points, cupping can help to align and relax qi, as well as target more specific maladies.
-By targeting the meridian channels, cupping strives to “open” these channels — the paths through which life energy flows freely throughout the body, through all tissues and organs, thus providing a smoother and more free-flowing qi (life force).

 Cupping is one of the best deep-tissue therapies available.
 It is thought to affect tissues up to four inches below the skin.
 Toxins can be released, blockages can be cleared, and veins and arteries can be refreshed within these four inches of affected materials.
 Even hands, wrists, legs, and ankles can be “cupped,” thus applying the healing to specific organs that correlate with these points.
 This treatment is also valuable for the lungs, and can clear congestion from a common cold or help to control a person's asthma.
 In fact, respiratory conditions are one of the most common maladies that cupping is used to relieve.
 Three thousand years ago, in the earliest Chinese documentation of cupping, it was recommended for the treatment of pulmonary tuberculosis.